Blog Post · Mathematics · AI

 What Matrices Really Do

-A matrix is a machine: vector in, vector out.
-Most vectors get both stretched and rotated.
-But there are specialists – vectors whose direction does not change:
+A matrix is a linear map: vector in, vector out.
+Most vectors are both stretched and rotated.
+There are, however, distinguished vectors whose direction is preserved; they are merely scaled:

 $$A\mathbf{v} = \lambda\,\mathbf{v}$$

-Such a \(\mathbf{v}\) is called an eigenvector, the \(\lambda\) its eigenvalue.
-The matrix merely scales the eigenvector by \(\lambda\) – no rotation, no tilting.
+Such a \(\mathbf{v}\) is called an eigenvector, the associated \(\lambda\) its eigenvalue.
+The matrix describes intuitively: it stretches the eigenvector by the factor \(\lambda\) and leaves its direction untouched.

 A worked example